Codecademy/docs/content/numpy/concepts/math-methods/terms/square/square.md

   - 'paths/computer-science'
 ---

 In NumPy, the **`.square()`** method computes the square of a number or the square of the elements in an array.
-It is commonly used in mathematical calculations in machine learning, data analysis, engineering, and graphics.
+It is commonly used in mathematical calculations, machine learning, data analysis, engineering, and graphics.

 ## Syntax